vyomasystems-lab/challenges-RAbh-inav/level1_design1/MUX.md

     dut.inp13.value=inp13

-It waits for a specific time for tasks to complete using a timer
+It waits for a specific time for tasks to complete using a timer imported from cocotb.triggers

+    from cocotb.triggers import Timer

     await Timer(2, units='ns')

-The assert statement is used for comparing the adder's outut to the expected value.
+The assert statement is used for comparing the multiplexer's output to the expected value.

 The following error is seen: